Wild Animals Killed for Food

 Wild-caught fish must be humanely killed as soon as possible after catching.

-SPCA opposes the practice of killing hunted pigs by ‘sticking’ because of the risk of injury to the pig or the likelihood that death does not rapidly follow.
+SPCA opposes the practice of killing pigs by ‘sticking’ because of the risk of injury to the pig or the likelihood that death does not rapidly follow.
 Sticking also presents a risk of injury or death to dogs used in pig hunting.